-After a decade-long civil war and 2014 Ebola outbreak, the majority of Sierra Leone’s population live below the poverty line – surviving on less than $2 per day.
+After a decade-long civil war and the 2014 Ebola outbreak, the majority of Sierra Leone’s population live below the poverty line – surviving on less than two dollars per day.

 Food security in Port Loko

 Low agricultural productivity and lack of crop diversification has led to widespread chronic hunger.